Welcome to CSinParallel

 - Modules: Teaching materials and exercises for educators to present concepts and applications of parallel computing to students.
 These modules are shared and discussed among a community of Computer Science educators.
 Browse through the module collection, or contribute one of your own.

-- Discussion Page: An avenue for discussing topics in teaching parallel computing.
+- The CSinParallel Blog: An avenue for discussing and keeping up to date with the latest developments in parallel computing.

 We have released the WebMapReduce (WMR) software package on sourceforge, which provides a web interface to Hadoop map-reduce computing that is simple enough for CS1 students to use yet powerful enough for data-intensive computing projects.
-See WebMapReduce PPP page for teaching modules that use WMR.
+We have teaching modules that use WMR in our collection.

 This material is based on work supported by the National Science Foundation under Grant Nos.
-DUE-0941962 and 0942190.
+DUE-1226172/1225739/1225796 (and formerly DUE-0941962 and 0942190).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.